bosnet/sebak/docs/v1/models.md

 + B
     + source: GDIRF4UWPACXPPI4GW7CMTACTCNDIKJEHZK44RITZB4TD3YUM6CCVNGJ - Source account
     + fee: 10000 - The fee paid by the source account for this transaction.
 Minimum is 10000 GON
-    + sequenceID: 1 - The last sequence number of the source account
+    + sequence_id: 1 - The last sequence number of the source account
     + operations (array):
         + (object):
             + H